-Investment in unquoted fund have been valued based on Net Asset Value (NAV) provided by the custodian of the fund.
-The management assessed that the impact on Group's profit would be immaterial if the relevant risk variable used to fair value the financial instruments classified as Level 3 were altered by 5 per cent.
+The management assessed that the impact on Group's loss would be immaterial if the relevant risk variable used to fair value the financial instruments classified as Level 3 were altered by 5 per cent.

 About EY

 EY is a global leader in assurance, tax, transaction and advisory services.
 The insights and quality services we deliver help build trust and confidence in the capital markets and in economies the world over.